obold0622/CEHv11/modules/1-Introduction.md

 **"Federal Information Technology Acquisition Reform Act"** A 2013 bill that was intended to change the framework that determines how the US GOV purchases technology.

 ### **COBIT**
-**"Control Object for Information and Related Technology"** IT Governance framework and toolset, created by ISACA and ITGI
+**"Control Object for Information and Related Technology"** IT Governance framework and toolset, created by ISACA and ITGI.

 ### **GLBA**
 **"U.S Gramm-Leach-Bliley Act"** Law that protects the confidentiality and integrity of personal information that is collected by financial institutions.

 ### **CSIRT**
-**"Computer Security Incident Response Team"** CSIRT provided a single point of contact when reporting computer security incidents
+**"Computer Security Incident Response Team"** CSIRT provided a single point of contact when reporting computer security incidents.

 ### **ITIL**
-**"Information Technology Infrastructure Library"** - An operational framework developed in the '80s that standardizes IT management procedures
+**"Information Technology Infrastructure Library"** - An operational framework developed in the '80s that standardizes IT management procedures.

 # <u>Essential Knowledge</u>